tran-barry/Foosball-Tracker/README.txt

 									remains -1 for file I/O purposes
 	void saveData()					Updates players.dat and matches.dat with what's in playerList and matchList
+	void clearData()				Deletes all current entries in playerList and matchList
 	player getPlayer(int id)		Returns the player at location id int playerCount()				Returns number of players in file match getMatch(int id)			Returns the match at location id